swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.

+#### `displayOperationId`: PropTypes.bool

+Controls the display of operationId in operations list.
+The default is false.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 #### `plugins`: PropTypes.arrayOf(PropTypes.object),

 An array of objects that augment and modify Swagger UI's functionality.
 See Swagger UI's [Plugin API](https://github.com/swagger-api/swagger-ui/blob/master/docs/customization/plugin-api.md) for more details.